tw4l/brunnhilde-gui/README.md

 #### GUI Installation in Linux

-* For non-Bitcurator Linux machines, make sure you have PyQt4 installed.
-In Debian/Ubuntu, this can be installed with the following command:
-`sudo apt-get install python-qt4`
 * Download zip or tar.gz file from Github and extract files to location of your choice
 * Modify the install.sh script to create the Brunnhilde GUI.desktop file in a location of your choice.
 This will will become the graphical launcher for the Brunnhilde GUI.
 Or, simply save the code to a location of your choice and launch the GUI by entering the following in a terminal:
 `python /path/to/brunnhilde-gui/main.py`

 #### GUI Installation in MacOS/OS X

-* Install PyQt4 with Homebrew:
-`brew install pyqt`
 * Download zip or tar.gz file from Github and extract files to location of your choice
 * Modify the variable brunnhilde_path in line 60 of main.py to reflect the location of the brunnhilde.py script
 * Launch GUI by entering the following in a terminal: